Max88-git/contact-manager-app/README.md

 # Contact Manager App

-A Contact Manager App which allows ou to add new contacts to a list.
+A Contact Manager App which allows you to add new contacts to a list.
 Built using React.js.

 ## Setup